 The Small Satellite Market is Growing to Infinity and Beyond

 The initial surge of small satellites has been attributed to the curiosity of research and development whether it is affiliated directly with universities, research centers, or government bodies such as NASA and NOAA.
 New technology development includes payloads such as science instrumentation, communications, radar applications, and sensors.

 Small satellites took on the platform of a cubesatellite.
 Cubesatellites are essentially a form factor for a satellite design highly driven by the need for standardization to keep costs down for launch vehicle compatibility.
 The successes of this initial surge of smallsats has caused private industry to provide their undivided attention to the concept as a means for profitable business opportunities.

 With launch vehicle costs going down and large-scale manufacturability becoming common place for the cubesatellite platform, many startups have been receiving generous investments from venture capital firms for their business propositions.

-The Timing Solution for Mission Success: GPS Disciplined Oscillators (GPSDOs)
+A Timing Solution for Mission Success: GPS Disciplined Oscillators (GPSDO)

 A great way achieve mission success is by using a GPS Disciplined Oscillator (GPSDO).
 GPSDOs work well as a source of timing because the satellite’s signals must be extremely accurate to provide positional accuracy for GPS in navigation.
 These signals are accurate to the nanosecond and provide a good reference for timing.
 Learn more about the design, functionality, and architecture of GPSDOs for Small Satellites HERE.